ManishRatnaShakya/Treeleaf__-internship/README.md

-# Treeleaf__-internship
+# TreeLeaf__intern
-A simple web form to able to get data from user and show them in tabular format and show the list of profiles and detail information of the profile
+simple form to submit data between pages and make the web page dynamic